paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-145-federal-state-relations.md

 Section 13903(b), referred to in subsec. (b), was redesignated section 13903(d) by Pub.
 L. 112–141, div.
 C, title II, § 32916(a)(2), July 6, 2012, 126 Stat.
 820.

 The Federal Advisory Committee Act, referred to in subsec. (d)(9), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 The date of enactment of the Unified Carrier Registration Act of 2005, referred to in subsecs. (e)(1) and (g)(1), (2), is the date of enactment of subtitle C of title IV of Pub.
 L. 109–59, which was approved Aug.
 10, 2005.